dgoodine/Slogger/README.md

 	  }
 	}

-Then, you need to subclass *Slogger*, which is generic, to bind the type to your category type:
+Second, subclass the generic *Slogger* class to bind it to your category type:

 	class TestLogger : Slogger<TestCategory> {}